Public Lands Institute

 Geological age

-~450 million years ago (Ordovician bedrock); ridge morphology shaped by Illinoian glaciation ~400,000 years ago
+~450 million years ago (Ordovician bedrock); ridge morphology shaped by Illinoian glaciation ~400,000 years ago.

 Epoch

-Ordovician period (Cincinnatian); Ohio River rerouted during Illinoian glaciation created oversteepened valley walls; Pleistocene colluvium mantles bedrock slopes
+Ordovician period (Cincinnatian); Ohio River rerouted during Illinoian glaciation created oversteepened valley walls; Pleistocene colluvium mantles bedrock slopes.

 Native lands

-Shawnee (Shawanwaki) · earlier Adena and Hopewell peoples; Ohio River ridge a known travel and hunting corridor; Shawnee ceded Hamilton County lands via Treaty of Greene Ville 1795
+Shawnee (Shawanwaki) · earlier Adena and Hopewell peoples; Ohio River ridge a known travel and hunting corridor; Shawnee ceded Hamilton County lands via Treaty of Greene Ville 1795.

 Displacement & Tenure